Cross-site Scripting (XSS) Affecting org.cloudfoundry.identity:cloudfoundry-identity-server package, versions [3.0.0,3.2.1)

 Do your applications use this vulnerable package?

-Affected versions of this package are vulnerable to Cross Site Scripting (XSS) Attack via the clientId parameter of a specific request.
+Affected versions of the package are vulnerable to Cross-site Scripting (XSS).

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.